MXZZ/Netgotchi/README.md

    ![immagine](https://github.com/MXZZ/Netgotchi/assets/3322271/f12ba979-5936-4bee-9d36-eba67ddebf59)
   - open script pyserial_cyberdeck and change line 5: /dev/ttyUSB0 to your COM port  ( on linux is usually /dev/ttyUSB0 )
   - run script utils/cyberdeck/pyserial_cyberdeck.py

+# Scan for Vulnerabilities in the network ( v0.9 update )
+  - Netgotchi now scan your network for services like quick-scan of NMAP - it will scan host for know vulnerables services including :
+  { "Telnet", 23 },
+  { "FTP", 21 },
+  { "SSH", 22 },
+  { "VNC", 5900 },
+  { "RDP", 3389 },
+  { "SMB", 445 },
+  { "HTTP", 80 },
+  { "HTTPS", 443 }
+- report any vulnerabilities and vulnerable hosts with a "WRNG!"
+- *This may trigger other Netgotchi in the same network* , so there is a flag enabled by default to skip the FTP scan.
+- can be disabled from the *securityScanActive* flag

 # Suppor the project
  Enjoy your Netgotchi !